Selling is not a dirty word…….

 I was fed up selling myself short, knowing that I was worth much more.
 I was fed up with patients choosing treatment based on price and not quality.
 So I did something about it.
 I went on some courses, read some books, and developed an ethical system that I could apply to any practice.
 Let’s have a look at some of the results:

-- I don’t have an overdraft facility on my practice… in fact I don’t have any debt at all apart from the mortgage I just took out
+- I never had an overdraft facility on my practice… in fact I no longer have any debt at all

-- I have a 2 week waiting list for treatment at most
+- I hada 2 week waiting list for treatment at most

-- I give my patients all the options for treatment, regardless of their apparent social status
+- I gave my patients all the options for treatment, regardless of their apparent social status

-- New patients are accepted only if they are referred by other existing patients
+- New patients were accepted only if they are referred by other existing patients

 I don’t tell you this to impress you (because I’m sure it doesn’t).
 I tell you this to impress upon you that there is perhaps a better way than the old Drill, Fill and Bill, and the new way of the UDDER farmer.
 Be your practice NHS or private, just imagine what your earning potential could be.
 YOU decide now how much you want to earn and how hard you want to work.
 According to the Inland Revenue, the average UK dentist makes about £65,000 (about $100,000).
 And most dentists are killing themselves to make that.
 You were not meant to work 6 days a week….. in fact, in my opinion, if you are working more than 4 days a week chairside, you aren’t doing yourself any favours.